The Myth Around Tax Debt and Negotiating with the IRS

 - The IRS provides everyone with the same tools.

 - Solutions include Offer in Compromise, IRS Installment Agreements (payment plans), Hardship Status and others.

 The thought that there is some skilled professional out there working their magic to encourage the IRS to provide you with reduced tax debt is simply false.
 Rather, the IRS uses a formula, one that applies to everyone.
 These tools are not just available to people who have the financial ability to hire a “professional” negotiator to handle the process for them.
 The IRS’s system was designed to be fair for everyone.

 Don’t Waste Thousands of Dollars on “IRS Tax Relief Negotiators”

 To be clear, tax debt relief is a specific and streamlined process.
 It is the same process for everyone.
 The system is designed to be fair.
 You don’t need a tax lawyer promising to sell some magic method of forcing the IRS’s hand.

 It’s common to question this – you should.
 If you feel uneasy handing over thousands of dollars to buy a late-night infomercial’s sales pitch, don’t do it.
 Instead, learn more about how Wiztax can help you.
 You don’t have to take our word for it.
-Take a look at these quotes from Forbes, H&R Block, The Washington Post, and many other reputable organizations that state the same thing – there is no negotiation process worth paying thousands of dollars for to have access to a set of tools you already can use.
+Take a look at the quotes from Forbes, H&R Block, The Washington Post (see the quotes on our homepage), and many other reputable organizations that state the same thing – there is no negotiation process.

 How Can We Help You With Tax Relief, Then?